 Wondering how long to stay in Galle for?
 It all really depends on how much time you have to spare.
 One thing to bear in mind is that Galle itself does not have any noteworthy beaches (and few hotels within the fort have a pool), whereas you can easily plan a day trip to Galle from one of the beach towns along the south coast such as Weligama, Mirissa, Ahangama or Talalla.

 If you do stay overnight, there are several incredible boutique hotels in Galle, many of which are converted from old colonial heritage homes.
 For a unique hotel experience in Sri Lanka, I would recommend that you stay a night or two at The Fort Printers, a converted heritage hotel in the heart of Galle Fort.
-It offers an on-site restaurant as well as a small pool.
+It offers an on-site restaurant as well as a small pool – even if you don’t end up staying overnight, it’s still one of the best places to visit in Galle.
 Click here to check current rates and room availability at The Fort Printers or click here to see some other highly rated hotel options in Galle!

 If you want to go on a day trip to Galle from one of the other towns along Sri Lanka’s south coast, I recommend you stay west of Talalla/Matara.
 Anything further east is just a tad far and you’re looking at drive times of 2 hours (and up) each way.
 Check out Talalla Retreat, an eco-resort offering daily drop-in Yoga classes, an on-site spa and beach access, or Zephyr, a quiet boutique 4-room beachfront villa down the road from Talalla Retreat with a killer restaurant.
 Click here to book your stay at Talalla Retreat or click here to book your stay at Zephyr Talalla!

 You might also like: The best beaches in southern Sri Lanka that you won’t want to miss!